-All new construction and Substantial Improvements of residential structures have the lowest floor (including basement) elevated above the highest adjacent grade at least one foot above the depth number specified in feet on the Town's FIRM (at least three feet if no depth number is specified).
+All new construction and Substantial Improvements of residential structures have the lowest floor (including basement), electrical, heating, ventilation, plumbing, and air conditioning equipment and other service facilities (including ductwork), elevated above the highest adjacent grade at least one foot above the depth number specified in feet on the Town's FIRM (at least three feet if no depth number is specified).
 Upon completion of the structure, the elevation of the lowest floor, including basement, shall be certified by a registered Colorado Professional Engineer, architect, or land surveyor.
 Such certification shall be submitted to the Floodplain Administrator.